Iraqi Displaced Face Hardships Despite End to Hawija Military Operation

 According to DTM’s latest data, most of the newly displaced from Hawija and Shirqat were moved to camps and emergency sites located in the three governorates of Kirkuk, Ninewa, and Salah al-Din.

-In the past two weeks, Ziyad Khalas, IOM’s Information Management Officer at Haj Ali emergency site, oversaw the registration of more than 6,700 individuals (over 1,300 families).
-“In anticipation of an influx of new internally displaced persons (IDPs) from Hawija and Shirqat at our site, we prepared hundreds of tent plots and confirmed medical supplies,” Khalas said.
+In the past two weeks, Ziyad Khalaf, IOM’s Camp Management staff member at Haj Ali emergency site, oversaw the registration of more than 6,700 individuals (over 1,300 families).
+“In anticipation of an influx of new internally displaced persons (IDPs) from Hawija and Shirqat at our site, we prepared hundreds of tent plots and confirmed medical supplies,” Khalaf said.

-However, Khalas added that in this humanitarian emergency context, challenges are inevitable because “many displaced people, especially women and children, are malnourished and need special care from the first moment.”
+However, Khalaf added that in this humanitarian emergency context, challenges are inevitable because “many IDPs faced hardship conditions during their displacement, and need special care from the first moment.”

 As of 4 October, 30,156 individuals (6,538 families) are living at Haj Ali emergency site.
 All displaced families at Haj Ali are provided with a tent, a core relief package and access to medical services.